froyplus000/pattarapol-focusbear-intern-repo/Milestones/3. Learning Git/git_understanding.md

 - **Atomic history**: Squash/merge keeps `main` tidy, with descriptive messages.
 - **Automations**: CI runs tests and security scans on the branch before merge.

+In my recent work, I used branches to organize different types of commits (good vs bad examples).
+This separation made it easy to review each commit individually and understand the purpose of each change.
+When creating pull requests from branches, reviewers can see exactly what changed, provide feedback on specific lines, and ensure the code meets quality standards before it reaches the main codebase.

 ---

 ## 3) If two people edit the same file on different branches